Woosh-Crew/Espionage.Engine/README.md

 ## > Generic Node Graph
 This system will provide a generic node graph that can be applied to anything.
 Examples include, visual scripting, node based audio engine, node based animation controller, UI node network, etc.

-### > Networking
-Networking is a fork of Tom Weiland's Riptide, with major improvements to it.
-Such as:
-- Networked objects being indicted by using an interface, where it implements a network identity object.

 # Publicly Released Extensions
 Here are a list of our extensions and third party extensions.